mohammedfarhan99/tasks/README.md

 # Knex
 We use the knex package to connect to our database and interact with it by inputing database queries requested by our frontend
 # Luxon
-We use this format data sent by our database into human understandable format
+We use this dependency to format data sent by our database into human understandable format
 # pg
 For Extensible JS ↔ PostgreSQL data-type coercion